-Similarly, Services are categorized further by provider as VITA/IT Partnership or vendors.
+In a similar fashion, Similarly, Services are categorized further by provider as VITA/IT Partnership or vendors.

-IT investments that are projects or procurements are classified as Commonwealth IT investments if the investment's total cost is equal to or greater than \$250,000.
+IT investments that are projects or procurements are classified as Commonwealth IT investments if the investment's total cost is greater than or equal to equal to or greater than \$250,000.
 IT investments less than \$250,000 are classified as agency IT investments.

 In addition, the Code of Virginia defines a "major" IT project as "any Commonwealth information technology project that has a total estimated cost of more than \$1 million or that has been designated a major information technology project by the CIO (§ 2.2-2006).
-For the purpose of finance and budget reporting, Commonwealth IT projects or procurements whose cost is equal to \$250,000 and less than \$1 million are designated as "non-major" IT projects or procurements.
+For the purpose of finance and budget reporting, Commonwealth IT projects or procurements whose cost is between equal to \$250,000 and less than \$1 million are designated as "non-major" IT projects or procurements.
 IT investments proposed or underway are documented in the Commonwealth or agency technology portfolio (see section 4.3)